How an initial trip to the chiropractor revealed similarities between medical care and lab planning

 Planner: Let’s have a look at your existing laboratory and surrounding spaces.

-Doctor: I can tell that there is some muscle tightness and that there are some areas that aren’t aligned properly.
-Let me explain using these posters on the wall, what it is I’m talking about.
+Doctor: I can tell that there is some muscle tightness and that there are some areas that are not aligned properly.
+Let me explain what it is I’m talking about using these posters on the wall.

 Planner: I can tell that you have limitations with your current facility, let me show you what we’ve been doing with modern laboratories.